 Another entity that can own real estate is a limited liability company (LLC).
 Instead of owning the real estate, you own a part of the LLC (known as a membership interest), and that is what will need to be transferred upon your death according to the terms of an operating agreement or estate planning documents, or based on state law if there is no will or trust.
 In the LLC operating agreement, you can also include rules instructing how the real estate is to be used and managed, as well as outline the rules pertaining to the membership interests in the LLC.
 One of the major benefits of using an LLC is that it provides limited liability.
 If a lawsuit is filed based on a claim arising from the real estate, or if a creditor seeks to satisfy a claim, the only assets available to satisfy any judgments or creditors are those owned by the LLC.
 In many states, if you have personal creditor issues, the creditors are limited as to what they can reach inside the LLC to satisfy their claims.
 It is important to note that the asset protection benefits of an LLC can vary depending on state or federal law, or your unique situation.
 If this is a concern for you, we encourage you to call us as soon as possible.

 Regardless of how you think you own your real estate, it is important that you review your documents and confirm your understanding with an experienced attorney.
 The title of your real estate can play a large role in how your estate plan is set up, and if your real estate is not titled properly, it can completely undo your intent for your estate planning.
 Give us a call today so we can review your deeds and create an estate plan that will protect your property for future generations.

-Reach out to The Browne Firm for assistance by calling 914-530-3070 or by filling out our online contact form.
+Reach out to The Browne Firm for assistance by calling us today at 914-530-3070 or contact us online to set up an appointment.